 We often associate active shooter incidents with schools, but most people aren’t aware that active shooter incidents happen at businesses twice as often.
 These events can dramatically impact operations, lives, and communities.
 While we may feel as though we have no control over this alarming trend, organizational leaders are obligated to prepare their organizations to respond if faced with such a situation.
 In this session, we’ll discuss how to gather, assess, and synthesize external environmental information related to active shooter incidents to ultimately guide your organization through strategic decisions that will improve the company’s competitive advantage to stay in business, should such a tragic event occur.
 Attendees will gain knowledge regarding best available risk management strategies regarding this topic, including avoidance, mitigation, and acceptance.

-As Vice President, Risk Management for The Texas Group, Mr. Searles develops customized curriculum on topics ranging from Work Place Violence Prevention, Active Shooter Response Training, self- defense, OSHA, CPR, weapons, and tactics.
+Mr. Searles develops customized curriculum on topics ranging from Workplace Violence Prevention, Active Shooter Response Training, self-defense, OSHA, CPR, weapons, and tactics.
 He possesses a comprehensive background in complex problem-solving and relationship building derived from conducting domestic and global operations across five continents.
-Mr. Searles has managed risk upon multiple lines to protect life and safety, critical infrastructure, as well as high-value property and equipment.
+Mr. Searles has managed enterprise wide risk management programs to protect life and safety, critical infrastructure, as well as high-value property and equipment.

-A recipient of multiple Purple Hearts and service-related accommodations, Ryan understands the sacrifices required to ensure our nation’s freedom.
+A recipient of multiple Purple Hearts and service-related accommodations, Mr. Searles understands the sacrifices required to ensure our nation’s freedom.
 While serving in the U.S. Army, he also received several medals for outstanding performance and professionalism.
-Experienced beyond his years, and a man of high integrity, Ryan remains personally driven to protect others.

 Ridglea Country Club